tomyl/pap/README.md

 [![Build Status](https://travis-ci.org/tomyl/pap.svg?branch=master)](https://travis-ci.org/tomyl/pap)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tomyl/pap)](https://goreportcard.com/report/github.com/tomyl/pap)

 A simple pulseaudio profile manager.
-Makes it easy to switch between preconfigured pairs of sources/sinks.
+Makes it easy to switch between pairs of sources/sinks.

 # Usage

 Use `pap -next-sink` to cycle between sinks.
-The chosen sink will be marked as default and active streams will switch to it.
+The chosen sink will be marked as default and active playback streams will switch to it.
 If the card providing the sink has a source, that will become the default source.
-Use `pap -list-sinks` to show found sinks.
+Use `pap -list-sinks` to show available sinks.

 ```bash
 $ pap -next-sink